HaraldoFilho/Computer-Vision-Nanodegree/README.md

 ## Labs

+Exercises on Extra Curricular content or topics not covered on the projects

 ### [Deep Learning with PyTorch](https://github.com/HaraldoFilho/Computer-Vision-Nanodegree/tree/master/Labs/PyTorch)

 Labs for lessons on how to use [PyTorch](https://pytorch.org/) for building deep learning models.